JudyYe/zero-shot-gcn/README.md

 Let us call `zero-shot-gcn/src` as `$ROOT_FOLDER`

 ## Prepare data
-The total images will take about 1.1T.
-The extracted feature will also be over 30G.
+The total images of unseen classes will take about 1.1T.
+The extracted feature will also be over 100G.
 It is recommended to save them to your large space storage $IMAGE_FOLDER $FEAT_FOLDER and soft link them.
 ```Shell
 cd ..
 ln -s $IMAGE_FOLDER images